glaidedata/nomad-development-workshop-pages/docs/T16_2/T16_2_explore_data_records.md

 ## Example 1: Finding Alternative ETL Materials for Perovskite Solar Cells

 In the following, we'll walk you through an example to help you better understand how to use these widgets.
-Imagine we are working on solar cell research and have fabricated solar cell devices using the absorber material 'CsPbBrI' (Cesium Lead Bromine Iodide), a mixed halide perovskite.
+Imagine we are working on solar cell research and have fabricated solar cell devices using the absorber material 'CsPbBr2I' (Cesium Lead Bromine Iodide), a mixed halide perovskite.
 The device's structure is illustrated below:

 <div style="text-align: center;">
     <img src="images/solar_cell_device.png" alt="Solar Cell Device" width="500">